What is RTL-SDR?

 - Decoding taxi mobile data terminal signals.

-- Use rtl-sdr as a true random number generator.
+- Use rtl-sdr as a high quality entropy source for random number generation.

 Furthermore, with an upconverter or direct sampling mod to receive HF signals the applications are expanded to